Heatmap¶

 /rum/heatmapindex

-; - Click confirm to enter the details page of the successfully created heatmap.
+; - Click confirm, and you will be directed to the details page of the successfully created heatmap.

 Heatmap Details¶